kpnss/AIRO_CV_Ground_to_Aerial_Matching/README.md

      Reference: https://arxiv.org/pdf/2105.15203

      Comparing different models of the same family led to the choice of the b3 model.
-An intermediate model which is not too small to be capable of capturing relevant features, nor too big to make it difficult to train.
+An intermediate model which is not too small to be capable of capturing relevant features, nor too big to make it difficult to train (https://huggingface.co/nvidia/segformer-b3-finetuned-ade-512-512).
 The model was pretrained on ADE20K which is a great dataset for this task since it comprehends        urban and aerial views.
+The training lasted 60 epochs, using a ReduceLROnPlateau scheduler and AdamW as the optimizer.
+CrossEntropyLoss was the chosen loss function (basically we used the techniques       suggested by the authors).
+Finally, due to hardware limitation, batch size was only 6.

 ---
           Ground Image